 Infected Septum Piercing: What Does It Look Like and How to Treat It?

-Infection can sometimes happen after a new piercing, but older septum piercings aren't immune to infection.
-It's good to know what to look for so you can treat an infected septum piercing early!
+Infection can sometimes happen after a new piercing, but older Septum piercings aren't immune to infection.
+It's good to know what to look for so you can treat an infected Septum piercing early!

 What Is a Septum Piercing?

-Getting a septum piercing can be a new and exciting way to change your look.
-A septum piercing is a type of body piercing that passes through the cartilage dividing the nostrils.
+Getting a Septum piercing can be a new and exciting way to change your look.
+A Septum piercing is a type of body piercing that passes through the cartilage dividing the nostrils.

 It is one of the most popular piercings among both men and women.
-But having an infected septum piercing can be a real headache.
+But having an infected Septum piercing can be a real headache.

 Septum Piercing Is One of the Least Infection-Prone Piercings

-The truth is that septum piercings are actually some of the least infection-prone piercings.
+The truth is that Septum piercings are actually some of the least infection-prone piercings.

 That's because of their unique location.
 Septum piercings are placed right in front of your nasal cartilage, so they're located in a mucous membrane in the nose.
 That mucous membrane makes the piercing effectively self-cleaning.